• Skip to primary navigation

 Whisk together the beef stock, apple juice, tomato juice, Worcestershire sauce and corn starch.
 Stir in the dried onion flakes, Herbs de Provence, parsley, garlic powder, salt and pepper.
 Microwave for about 90 seconds and stir until the corn starch is dissolved.

-Line the bottom of the slow cooker insert with slices of butter.
-Top with washed potatoes.
-Top with the prepared carrots and onion.
-Place the sirloin tip roast on top and pour over the beef stock mixture.
-Cook on LOW heat for 8 – 10 hours, until the beef roast is fall-apart tender.
+Line the bottom of the pot with slices of butter.
+Top with the washed potatoes.
+Add the prepared carrots and onion.
+Place the sirloin tip roast on top and pour the beef stock mixture over it.
+Cook on LOW setting for 8-10 hours, for a perfectly tender sirloin beef roast.

 Kitchen Tips